yennanliu/CS_basics/doc/faq/faq_kafka.md

 - Feature
 	- kafka is a sustainable `distributed` pub-sub (publish-subscribe) message system
 	- developed by Linkedin via scala
-	- can work with both online and offlie msg.
+	- can work with both online and offline msg.
 Data saved on disk with replica -> prevent data lost
 - Component
 	- `Broker`
 		- kafka cluster has many nodes